 We make comparative scans to optimize the analysis and have the capability to scan the entire body.

+We are NOT portable.
 Our imaging room is specially designed to maintain temperature without air movement.
-The camera remains stationary for accuracy and to avoid re calibration.
+The camera remains stationary for accuracy and to avoid re-calibration.

 All scans are analyzed and read in the office.
 Results are discussed along with the patients additional concerns after reports are completed.

 The AMA approved Thermography as an adjunctive test for the diagnosis of breast cancer in 1982.

 - In 1984 the American Medical Association certified that Thermography was “beyond the experimental and investigational stages.”

 - Thermagraphy has been available for over 50 years, predating mammography by a decade.

 - Over the last 10 years the incidence of breast cancer has doubled, so we must use every proven diagnostic tool available for early detection.

 - By the time mammograms can detect a tumor, it is the size of a dime.
 Thermal imaging is capable of detecting signs of cancer 8-10 years before mammography.